categories

 For example, if you use sensor data, operators can find the root cause of a problem, assess the severity of the damage, and develop an effective restoration plan.

-Top 5 applications of IoT in energy saving efforts
+Top 5 Applications of IoT in Energy Saving Efforts

 These were the key but not only benefits of IoT integration in the energy sector.
 Now, let’s explore the five main areas where IoT power management and energy control are applied today: smart lights & controls, energy management systems, green energy, energy storage, and connected plants.